mlswg/mls-architecture/draft-ietf-mls-architecture.md

 provide an inconsistent view to different users.
 The "generation" counter in MLS messages provides per-sender loss detection and ordering that cannot be manipulated by the DS.
 A mechanism for more robust protections is discussed in
-{{Section 2.1 of I-D.ietf-mls-extensions}}.
+{{?I-D.ietf-mls-extensions}}.
 A DS can cause a partition in the group by partitioning key exchange messages; this can be detected only by out of band comparison (e.g., confirming that all clients have the same `epoch_authenticator` value`).